It has been a rough week. First, Monday was Labor day. Anytime there is a holiday on Monday, the rest of the week seems thrown off. And boy was it.

 Anyway…the week’s highlights for S?
 S has not paid any attention in her classes.
 To help her pay attention, I abandon my job

 and go sit on the bed next to her desk to listen to what the teacher is saying and encourage her to participate, answer and ask questions.
 It ain’t working.
-Do you know that by me sitting next to her, she is encouraged to ask ME questions, have side conversations with ME and have the nerve to get all flustered when I tell her to pay attention to what the teacher is saying?
+Because with me sitting next to her, she is encouraged to ask ME questions, have side conversations with ME and have the nerve to get all flustered when I tell her to pay attention to what the teacher is saying?
 Should I be surprised by this?
 So for part of the week I have come back into my office and kept my ear tuned to her class so I can at least hear what’s going on.
 She still isn’t paying attention.
 I know this because they DO things during class.
 Today I walked in to sit for a couple minutes, saw some kids on the screen working, the teacher looking, and my kid doing nothing.
 “What are you supposed to be doing?”
 I ask.
 “Quiet time…sometimes we have quiet time”.
 S thinks that because the teacher is quiet, they are having quiet time.
 S hasn’t paid attention to the fact that the teacher told the class to work on an equation.
 I help her through the rest of the class in which the teacher seems to be reviewing the various strategies for adding and subtracting.
 Oh yeah…they have an assessment today.
 An Assessment is a test

 and there was a fly in the room, she would likely invite it to play with her.

 Back to the assessment.
 “Mommy there IS no assessment.”
 S doesn’t read directions.
-If she did, she’d see that there are 4 pages, what she’s looking at requires her to type in her name then click next.
+If she did, she’d read the screen to see that there are 4 pages, and the screen she’s looking at requires her to type in her name then click next.
 Next takes her to page 2 which begins the problems.
 “I need help!”
 Sorry kiddo, I can’t help you, it’s an assessment, take your time and do your best.
 Minutes pass…”Oh My Gosh they expect us to answer 25 + 25!
 That’s too high!
 I can’t do it” It is at this point I recall her math tutor telling me that in second grade all they need to do is add and subtract to 20.
 I contemplate whether or not to confront the tutor at S’s next session and tell her she’s lying.
 Instead I “kind of” help her by saying, “draw out 25 dots and use the counting on method to solve it”.
 “MOM!!!
 These are super high numbers!
 This is too hard” Ok…I’m all for kids loving math, and in second grade, getting the fundamentals is crucial to how one performs for the rest of life.
 So I get my cell cam ready to take a picture of these hard problems so I can have proof for her tutor.
 As I do so, I actually READ THE DIRECTIONS — which say “these problems have NOT been covered in class and there will be no points given, just try your best“.
 As a reminder, at the top of this paragraph, you’ll see that I say “S doesn’t read directions” so I explain to her that she doesn’t have to worry about getting them right, just try.
 I take a picture anyway because I want proof of torture.
 She finishes.
 The teacher told the kids that when they finished they could play some math game.
 Unfortunately S finished right at the time for the next class.
-And the whining ensues.
-“School is ALL DAY, just like it was when you were actually in a building.
+And the whining about not getting a break ensues and I answer: “School is ALL DAY, just like it was when you were actually in a building.
 You have 1 minute to get a snack then get back on for your ELA class.”
 She has moved to T’s room where apparently there are no flies.

 So let’s talk about my high schooler shall we?
 When we last met